 Receiving the certified clinical medical assistant (CCMA) designation from the National Healthcareer Association can allow medical assistants to perform more clinical duties.
-Read on to find out how to become certified and what type of salary you can expect.
-Schools offering Medical Assisting degrees can also be found in these popular choices.
+Read on to find out how to obtain medical assistant certification and what type of salary you can expect.

+A certified clinical medical assistant (CCMA) is a medical assistant who has gone further in their career by qualifying for certification.
 Medical assistants fulfill both clinical and administrative tasks at hospitals, physicians' offices, and other medical settings.
-As a CCMA, your focus would be on the clinical side of these responsibilities.
-This may include measuring patients' vital signs, recording their medical histories, preparing examination rooms, disinfecting medical instruments, drawing blood, giving injections, and administering medication.
+In comparison, CCMA responsibilities focus more on the clinical side of these tasks.
+These may include measuring patients' vital signs, recording their medical histories, preparing examination rooms, disinfecting medical instruments, drawing blood, giving injections, and administering medication.
 All of this is usually done under the supervision of a physician.
 You may also work closely with the physician and aid him or her during patient examinations by acting as another set of hands.

 To become a CCMA, you're required to at least hold a high school diploma or its equivalent.
 The National Healthcareer Association (NHA) also requires you to have completed a medical assistant training program.
 If you wait more than five years to take the exam after completing a training program, you must have at least one year of professional experience working in a medical setting (www.nhanow.com).
-Many certificate programs are available in medical assisting, and some are even available in clinical medical assisting specifically.
+There are programs available at the certificate, associate, and bachelor's degree levels for medical assisting.
+There are even some programs available in clinical medical assisting specifically.
 These training programs provide you with instruction on topics like coding, medical office technology, pharmacology, medical terminology, and radiology.

 The CCMA exam consists of 150 multiple-choice questions, which must be completed in a timed period.
-The questions cover areas like phlebotomy procedures, medical terminology, medical ethics, and infection prevention.
-You must correctly answer at least 70% of the questions in order to receive the CCMA designation.
+The questions cover areas like phlebotomy procedures, medical terminology, medical law and ethics, and infection prevention.
+You must receive a scaled score of 390 or higher in order to receive the CCMA designation.
 Once certified, you also must complete continuing education credits every two years to maintain your status.